 Summer

 FHL hosts students from around the world for summer courses.
 Therefore, there is higher competition for summer placement compared to full-term autumn or spring options.
 Marine Biology majors can apply for summer FHL course offerings through the general FHL application.
-However, Marine Biology majors are not prioritized over other applicants.
+However, Marine Biology majors are not prioritized over other applicants for summer quarter.

 - Past approved offerings include: